China approves its first mRNA vaccine, from domestic drugmaker CSPC

 China has declined to use mRNA vaccines from abroad and vaccines available in China are widely considered less effective than the Moderna MRNA.O and Pfizer PFE.N-BioNTech 22UAy.DE mRNA shots.

-CSPC said it independently developed its vaccine, called SYS6006, which targets some major Omicron coronavirus variants.
+The approval comes as COVID cases decline across the country after a recent surge.

-The firm said testing showed incidents of adverse effects were low and, specifically, the severity of bad events in an elderly group were significantly reduced, which could be a boon for China as it has stressed the need to focus on vaccinating and boosting its vulnerable elderly population.
+CSPS said its vaccine trials showed incidents of adverse effects were substantially lower in an elderly group compared with an adult group, which could be a boon for China as it has stressed the need to focus on vaccinating and boosting its vulnerable elderly population.

-Last August, the firm reported a “good” safety profile for the shot and in a November filing revealed positive progress of the candidate in several clinical studies.
+The company said its independently developed mRNA vaccine SYS6006 targets some major Omicron variants and its booster dose showed good neutralization effect against Omicron subvariants BA.5, BF.7, BQ.1.1., XBB.1.5 and CH.1.1. in clinical trials.

-The firm got emergency approval to conduct clinical trials of the mRNA shot in April last year, at about the same time as CanSino, another China-based company that is testing an mRNA Omicron booster shot.
+In a study of 4,000 participants from Dec.
+10 to Jan.
+18 when China was going through a surge in infections, the vaccine showed efficacy of 85.3% 14 to 28 days after booster vaccination in those who received a recombinant protein vaccine as their primary shot.

 ((bernard.orr@thomsonreuters.com))